RTIInternational/GAWMerge/scripts/DNANexus/GAWMerge_protocol.md

 ## post association filtering

 ### Calculate Rsq for WGS and array data separately for this new imputed data
+Calculate the R-squares for WGS and array data separately for the newly imputed data using the 'Rsq_Calc' workflow.
 ```python
 dx cd $rsqReimputeOutputDir